Thakurvaibhav/k8s/charts/app-of-apps/README.md

 ```bash
 helm upgrade --install app-of-apps ./app-of-apps -f values.dev-01.yaml -n argocd
 ```

-## Recommended
-- Use sync waves and hooks in child apps for ordering
-- Lock chart versions for reproducibility

 ## Related Platform Documentation
 The following higher‑level design documents describe how this chart participates in the overall platform.
 They are maintained centrally under `docs/` to avoid drift.